Tittaporn/DevMountain-Projects-By-Lee/README.md

 ## Summit == ContactPersistanceStore
 The contact app.
 It is an app for colecting contacts with name, lastname, phonenumber.
 User can use serch bar to search for spicific contact that save in the data persistance store.
 The app implement the concept of protocol and delegate to communicate between cell and tableView.
 It is also an example of using the protocol on the class in the model.

+## SuperContact
+It is the contact app with CloudKit,  custom protocol delegate to search for the contact.
+It is also implement all the concept of using cloudKit to save, fetch, update and delete in the database in the cloud.
+The app use tabelViewCell, tableViewController and ViewController to populate data and also using protocol delegate to communicate data between views.

  ### @iOS App Development Bootcamp at Dev Mountain
 Over 13 demanding weeks in our iOS development bootcamp you’ll find out what it means to be an app developer.
 Using tools like Github and Xcode to collaborate, and languages like Objective-C and Swift to create, you’ll prepare for a career in tech.
 At the end of the course, students work with Software QA and UX Design students to create an app for Apple products.